 Major suppliers to McDonalds and KFC, including Chinese firm Fujian Sunner and Indian firm Venky’s, are among those graded “high risk”, both in overall management of sustainability and in antibiotics stewardship in particular.
 Furthermore, 72% of index companies performed poorly on management and disclosure of greenhouse gas emissions, putting the implementation of the Paris Agreement in jeopardy.

 What is clear is that investors need ESG data and transparency to make better investment decisions, yet this information is lacking in the meat, fish and dairy sector.
 This is the first index to help investors bridge that knowledge gap.

 It is the first iteration of the Coller FAIRR Index, and it aims to be a useful starting point to further dialogues between investors and these important food suppliers to help both harness the upside of disruption and to manage the challenges ahead.

-Visit /index for more information on the Coller FAIRR Protein Producer Index
+Visit the Coller FAIRR Protein Producer Index for more information.